Sequence of Teeth Eruption; Teething Process

-It does not matter when the teeth start erupting, but they will always erupt in a particular order and in pairs.
-However, there is no cause for alarm if the teething sequence looks abnormal.
-In fact, all children teething sequence conform to the chart of teeth eruption provide by various dental associations.
+It does not matter when the teeth start erupting, but they will always erupt in a particular order and pairs.
+However, if the teething sequence looks abnormal, there is no cause for alarm.
+All children’s teething sequences conform to the tooth eruption chart provided by various dental associations.

-Generally, the first tooth erupts at average age of 6 months.
+Generally, the first tooth erupts at an average age of 6 months.
 However, there have been few cases of children teething at the age of 3 months.
-Actually, the first tooth erupts at the age of 3-14 months.
+The first tooth erupts at the age of 3-14 months.
 In the next 2 ½ years, at least 20 primary teeth will have erupted.
-Check the chart below to know more about teething sequences;
+Check the tooth eruption chart below to know more about teething sequences;

 - Central incisor – 8 to 12 months

 - Lateral incisor – 9 to 13 months